 One summer day in 1983 my mom tells me, “You will take grandpa to Malta ID, and you will stay with Grandma Lucy (Great-Grandma) in Burley, ID.
 Just 17 and recently got my license; it seemed like a big journey.
 But we took a journey every day when he took me to work, at McDonalds.
 It was my turn to drive

 He had me get off the freeway way before we needed.
 Malta was a small town.
 It’s a bit off the beaten path.
 I was sure lost.
 Driving along, he talked about riding his horse around this valley.
 He assured me we would see elk, deer, and moose.
 We sure did, I almost hit a deer.
 He said, there is gold buried in the hills that has never been found.
 He loved regaling his younger years, where he lived.
-I saw his deep love for the ranch work, beautiful land, and love of riding the range.
+I saw his deep love for the ranch work, beautiful land, and riding the range.

 He loved my son, Samuel Ray.
 They were inseparable, twins.
 Sam was determined to be a cowboy.
 He had to have the same clothes as grandpa: Wrangler jeans, cowboy hat, belt, and cowboy shirt purchased at the “turtle” Reams Food Store.
 He would listen to The Highwaymen.
 The start of his love of music